ComputerElite/QSE/README.md

 **Note**: No Songs get restored.
 Be sure that you have all Songs that you had when you made the Backup.
 ### How to delete Playlists with the Songs
-Enter your Quests IP nad click "Load Playlists".
+Enter your Quests IP and click "Load Playlists".
 Then choose the Playlist you want to delete and click "Delete selected Playlists".
 </br></br>
 #### **THIS IS NOT UNDOABLE**
 </br>